AndrewStanton94/impress.js/README.md

 (e.g. when the audience wants to see your slides later), or using the console as a presenter console (see above).

+The multiscreen console also supports the URI parameter `ratio`, which is a number that expresses the aspect ratio of the screen – this is especially useful when testing that the presentation will work well in a given lecture theatre.
+For example, 1.333 means to use the aspect ratio.

 If I haven't created a YouTube screencast already, bug me about it.

 ## radial positioning